sdispater/pendulum/docs/docs/localization.md

 ```

 However, you might not want to set the locale globally.
 The `diff_for_humans()`
-method accept a `locale` keyword argument to use a locale for a specific call.
+method accepts a `locale` keyword argument to use a locale for a specific call.

 ```python
 >>> pendulum.set_locale('de')